Claude Code source leaked via npm packaging error, Anthropic confirms

 A cautionary tale for the software supply chain

-This hypothetical incident with Anthropic is a powerful illustration of the broader risks inherent in the software supply chain.
+This incident with Anthropic is a powerful illustration of the broader risks inherent in the software supply chain.
 Countless organizations have suffered similar fates, accidentally pushing private code, API keys, and other credentials to public repositories like GitHub.
-The npm ecosystem itself has been the stage for numerous security events, from dependency confusion attacks to typosquatting campaigns where attackers publish malicious packages with names similar to legitimate ones.
+Public package ecosystems have been the stage for numerous security events, from dependency confusion attacks to typosquatting campaigns where attackers publish malicious packages with names similar to legitimate ones.

 The speed of modern development, driven by agile methodologies and automated pipelines, creates immense pressure.
 Without sufficient automated guardrails and manual oversight, the risk of a single human error leading to a major disclosure increases substantially.